Adversarial attacks on neural networks through canonical Riemannian foliations

 The idea here is to take a first local step $v$ as in Section~\ref{sec:local_method}, and then take a second step to refine the linear approximation.
 The two-step nature of this attack allows the second step to take into account the curvature of the area around the input point.
 This method is able to exploit the geometry of the problem to construct a better approximation of the original problem \ref{eq:AdvAttack}.
 This attack will be named the Two Step Spectral Attack (TSSA) .

 Let $v$ be the approximated solution of \ref{eq:AdvAttack} using the method of Section~\ref{sec:local_method} but with a budget of $\mu^2 < \varepsilon^2$.

 The new problem to solve is the following:

-One could solve this problem the same way as in Section~\ref{sec:local_method} by taking $w$ the eigenvector of $G_{x+v}$ with the largest eigenvalue once again (see \autoref{fig:2step_attack}).
-By doing that, we linearly approach the geodesic between $x_o$ and $x_a$ by two Euclidean lines.
-Taking more steps would approximate better the geodesic.
+In practice, one could solve this problem in the same way as in Section~\ref{sec:local_method} by taking $w$ the eigenvector of $G_{x+v}$ with the largest eigenvalue once again (see \autoref{fig:2step_attack}).
+By doing that, we linearly approach the geodesic between $x_o$ and $x_a$ by two line segments in the Euclidean sense.
+Taking more steps would approximate the geodesic better.
 Using only two steps as proposed is a simple procedure from a computational point of view and still achieves significantly better results than taking just one step as we will see in Section~\ref{sec:example}.

 To explicit the action of the curvature at $x$ of the input space on the trajectory of this multi-step attack, we will approximate $G_{x+v}$ by its value at $x$ using normal coordinates\footnote{see Definition~\ref{def:normal_coord} in~\ref{app:intro_geo}}. \begin{rem} In the sequel of the article, for any vector (or tensor) $x$, $\bar{x}$ will denote $x$ expressed in terms of normal coordinates.
 Besides, we are going to use the Einstein summation notation omitting the symbol $\sum$ whenever the index over which the sum should apply repeats. \end{rem}